 Sun exposure, supplements and certain fortified foods are the main sources of vitamin D. Because of the link between sun exposure and skin cancer, the National Institutes of Health (NIH) recommends that adults rely on food and supplements to get the right amount of vitamin D each day.

 Adults aged 19-70 should get 600 IU of vitamin D daily.
 People aged 71 and over should get 800 IU.
 A blood test can tell whether you are getting the right amount of vitamin D. Bear in mind that too much vitamin D can have serious health effects.

-Seniors should talk to their doctor before taking supplements to determine if they are necessary.
-This can rule out any potential interactions with prescription medications, as highlighted in our Q&A Community discussion on how much vitamin D is appropriate for a senior.
+Seniors should talk to their doctor before taking supplements to determine if they are necessary and to rule out any potential interactions with prescription medications.

 Do you know any seniors who have suffered vitamin D deficiency?
 What were the outcomes?
 Please share your story in the comments below.